 StripeLog stores all the data in one file.
 As a result, the

-StripeLog engine uses fewer descriptors in the operating system, but the
+StripeLog engine uses fewer file descriptors, but the

 Log engine provides higher efficiency when reading data.